 - Averaging slightly under $100 per box in small towns and cities in the south and midwest.

 - Averaging nearly $300 per cabinet on the coasts, in major cities, and from premium installers.

-- The most often quoted “rule of thumb” price for installing cabinetry was roughly 10% of total cabinet cost.
+- The most quoted price for installing cabinetry is 10% of total cost.

 - The most often quoted total price range was between $2000 and $4000.

 - Installing floating shelves instead of full wall cabinets, or base cabinets only, may alter these figures.

 Another variable to address is the cabinets themselves.
 If the cabinets are fully custom, it may be impossible to separate the installation costs alone.
 Although the majority of the boxes would be built off-site in the cabinet shop, depending on the kitchen’s shape and level of customization, some of the cabinets may end up being built on-site.
 In many instances, a custom cabinet shop insist on installing their products.
 In this case, installation costs is part of the overall design and build quote.

 Semi-custom, pre-built cabinets can be the easiest to hang, and simple for installers to quote.
 These types of cabinets are engineered to be built in a factory setting, using construction methods that mimic those used in their much more expensive custom cabinet cousins.
 They’re also designed to remain stable during shipping, meaning they’ll stay strong and true during installation as well.
 Although the cabinets may arrive fully built and ready to go, be mindful of any additional molding, trim, or finish work which may add to the cost of installation.